UCI-CARL/CARLsim4/projects/README.md

+Please find below a previous version of the Hippocampome-CARLsim4 simulation framework.
+The newest version of the framework, which utilizes CARLsim6, can be found [here](https://github.com/jkopsick/CARLsim6/tree/feat/CS6_hc_ca3/projects).

 # A Simulation Framework for Testing Data-Driven, Neuron-Type Specific CA3 SNNs
 This repository includes information as to how to run an example and full-scale spiking neural network (SNN) model of hippocampal subregion CA3.
 Additionally, it describes a framework for building full-scale SNNs to test hypotheses regarding the hippocampal formation.
 The following instructions assume that the user has Ubuntu installed or is using a supercomputing cluster that is Linux-based.
 Furthermore, installation instructions of the CARLsim software can be found in the parent directory's [README](https://github.com/UCI-CARL/CARLsim4/tree/feat/meansdSTPPost_hc), but will also be provided here.